Genjisgarden/Hyp-fixator/README.md

 ` I use tone tags

-` I'm open to interactions unless I have AFK, DNI, etc in my name
+` I'm open to interactions unless I have IWC/EC, DNI, etc in my name

 ` If I have anything in my name that references me being offtab (Gaming, Drawing/Arftight etc.) Replies will be slow

-` Please don't randomly come up to me and cuddle (Friends/Friends of friends are the exception here!)
+` Please don't randomly come up to me and cuddle (Moots/Friends of Moots are the exception here!)

 ` Similar thing to venting, don't talk to me and then suddenly switch to venting without warning me (Friends can vent to me any time)